Pointers¶

 ¶

-Return True if RFC 6902 add would succeed for this document, else False.
+Return True if RFC 6902 add would succeed for this document.

 Source code in jsonpatchx/pointer.py